 Note:Open on public holiday Monday but closed on the following day.
 Closed on January 1st and in between exhibitions.
 Until 20:00 on Fridays, 2nd Wednesdays on each months, weekdays in the last week of the exhibition.

 Venue may charge entrance fee on a per-event basis.

 Address: 2-6-2 Marunouchi, Chiyoda-ku, Tokyo 100-0005

-3 minutes walk from exit 1 at Nijubashimae Station on the Chiyoda line, 5 minutes walk from the Marunouchi South exit of JR Tokyo Station, 5 minutes walk from the Kokusai Forum Station on the JR Yurakucho Station.
+3 minute walk from exit 1 at Nijubashimae Station on the Chiyoda line, 5 minute walk from the Marunouchi South exit of JR Tokyo Station, 5 minute walk from the Kokusai Forum exit of JR Yurakucho Station.